In order to send and receive messages from a node, we need to create case classes that contain the fields which we need to send or receive.

 Receive

 ask api is a combination of send and receive.
 It sends a message to a remote node and waits for a reply.
-It takes a Sendable & Receive message and returns a Reply message.
 It also takes a timeout argument which is the maximum time to wait for a reply.
-It expects a zio.json.JsonDecoder instance for the reply & a zio.json.JsonEncoder instance for the request message. ask api can be called from within and outside of receive function.
+It expects a zio.json.JsonDecoder instance for the reply & a zio.json.JsonEncoder instance for the request message.

 Sender can send an error message if it encounters an error while processing the request message or when request is invalid.
 You can read more about error messages in the error messages section